 You can also play around with adding some fruit juice to the mix.
 Replace part of the added water with apple or orange juice, to play up those flavours.

-I’ve also mentioned before how much easier it is when you have a kitchen scale.
+I’ve mentioned before how much easier it is when you have a kitchen scale.
 To be sure all my rounds are the same size, I weigh the dough ball and then divide by 10, to get the weight for each round.
 Then I cut off pieces and weigh them individually.
 Making sure all the rounds are roughly the same size/weight, means that they will cook evenly, too!

 The best way to pick up the ingredients for these Breakfast Rounds is to make a trip to your local bulk ingredient store or section (Bulk Barn is one in Canada).
 There you can pick up small amounts of the required ingredients, or pick up enough for several batches and keep it all together in one place so it’s handy when you want to make another batch.

-How to top your Breakfast Rounds: As mentioned above, I loved the banana flavour, as it pairs so well with peanut or other nut butters and/or nutella.
+As mentioned above, I loved the banana flavour, as it pairs so well with peanut or other nut butters and/or nutella.
 Other toppings, such as jam, honey or cinnamon butter are also good.
 You can also add fruit, such as sliced bananas or apples.

 You can eat these at room temperature or my preferred method, is to pop them in the toaster to warm them.
 They don’t need long in the toaster, as you’re not really toasting as much as warming, so just leave them in as long as needed to warm.